 Traeger has now released its second generation of Timberline pellet grill models.
 There are two versions, the smaller simply branded as the ‘Timberline’ or its larger sibling branded as the ‘Timberline XL’.
-With this article, I want to run through the specifications of these new top of the line Traeger models.
+With this article, I want to run through the specifications of these new top-of-the-line Traeger models.
 I discuss where there are some new invocations and some borrowed ideas from other pellet grill brands.
 I’ll also discuss the price of these new Timberline models and whether I think they are worth their considerable outlay.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To The Traeger Timberline Gen 2

 For now though, we are going to do a run-through of the features of these second-generation Timberline models and look at how they compare to what the wider competition is offering.

-There are many features about these new Timberline models I do like as I’ll discuss below.
+There are many features of these new Timberline models I do like, as I’ll discuss below.
 However, these features have to be considered in context.

 However, where Gen 1 Timberline models retailed around the $2K mark, Traeger has stepped up their pricing for their Gen 2 Timberline models to in excess of $3K and close to $4K.

 Improved Temperature Accuracy (Smart Combustion™)

-If you are up on your pellet grill technology, you shouldn’t be too surprised to learn that these second generation Timberline models are fitted with a PID temperature controller.
+If you are up on your pellet grill technology, you shouldn’t be too surprised to learn that these second-generation Timberline models are fitted with a PID temperature controller.

 PID (Proportional, Integral, Derivative) technology simply means the pellet grill is constantly comparing the set temperature against the actual temperature within the grill to make small constant adjustments.

 For instance, there is now a sensor monitoring the ambient air temperature, so the grill knows whether there are summer or winter temperatures around the grill.

 What that means is the grill can better adapt the combustion process to maintain even more steady and consistent temperatures inside the cooking chamber where it matters.

 Now, a pellet grill nerd like myself knows that the first pellet grill controller to know when the lid is open and to adjust the pellet burn was actually the Grilla Grills Alpha Connect control panel.

 Can These Timberline Gen 2 Models Now Sear?